Audience targeting is a great way to boost the performance of your PPC campaigns. Here are some tips and tactics to get you started.

 PPC advertising has so many different targeting options that are available in order to boost its performance for your business.
 Each one has been crafted to make a unique opportunity for advertisers to reach the right people.

 Audience targeting is a method that involves consumers being separated into different segments depending on things like their interests and hobbies, known as demographic data.
-Knowing your audience can help you formulate PPC campaigns and align your strategy with that your audience’s lifestyle and preferences.
+Knowing your audience can help you formulate PPC campaigns, whether you’re on Microsoft Ads or Google Ads, and align your strategy with that your audience’s lifestyle and preferences.

 The typical demographic data you’d want includes: